 Once you have reached your annual deductible using the MSA, the rest of your Medicare-eligible healthcare costs are covered through the end of the year.

 Prescription drug coverage, also called Medicare Part D, isn’t automatically covered under an MSA.
-You can purchase Medicare Part D coverage separately, and the money you spend on prescription drugs can still come out of your Medicare savings account.
+You can purchase Medicare Part D coverage separately, and the money you spend on prescription drugs can still come out of your Medicare MSA.
+However, copays on drugs won’t count toward your deductible.
+They’ll count toward the Medicare Part D’s out-of-pocket spending limit.

 Some people who are eligible for Medicare aren’t eligible for a Medicare savings account.
 You’re not eligible for an MSA if: